1. Could be used against you in a court of law if not followed correctly.

 If you have found this helpful and would like a template to get you started, contact me and we can chat.

-For those who are PACIFIC RALLY Members, drop me a line.
+For those who are Ocean Cruising Club or Island Cruising Members, drop me a line with your membership number.